pickleomar/maze_game/Readme.md

    - Smooth movement is achieved with a basic frame-rate-independent system.

 5. **Dynamic Maze Regeneration**:

-   - The player can click a button to regenerate a new maze layout, providing new challenges every time.
+   - The player can press a button to regenerate a new maze layout, providing new challenges every time.

+6. **Key Mechanic**:

+   - In Medium and Hard difficulties, the player must locate a key in the maze to unlock the exit.

 ### Game Loop